 In this case, the problem is likely in the groundwater.
 If however, the smell diminishes or goes away after the water has run for a bit, it’s likely that there’s sulfur bacteria in the well or distribution system.
 In either case, this could be a sign that there is a more dangerous problem in your water supply.

 Call a Professional Plumber

 You can purchase test kits that will check the levels of hydrogen sulfide as well as sulfate, sulfur bacteria, and iron bacteria in your water.
 If there’s any doubt, or you want more information, it’s best to call a professional plumbing expert.
-If you need a plumber in Raleigh or the Triangle, give Weather Master’s Mr. Plumber a call!
+If you need a plumber in Raleigh, Durham, Apex or anywhere in the Triangle, give Weather Master’s Mr. Plumber a call!